How Can Domestic Violence Affect Rights to the Family Home?

 Domestic violence is a very real threat in many people’s lives, and allegations of home violence should always be taken seriously.

-Unfortunately, though, in some cases, one spouse will use a false allegation of abuse in order to gain an advantage over the other spouse.
-This untoward tactic is sometimes used in an effort to get one spouse out of the home with a court order that gives the other spouse exclusive possession of the home.
+Domestic violence is a very real threat in many people’s lives, and allegations of home violence should always be taken seriously.
+However, in some cases, one spouse will use a false allegation of abuse to gain an advantage over the other spouse.
+This untoward tactic is sometimes used to get one spouse out of the home with a court order that gives the other spouse exclusive possession of the home.

-Before a court will grant an exclusive possession order, the court will consider a number of factors:
+Before a court grants an exclusive possession order, the court will consider several factors:

 - The safety of the spouses and any children in the home